 Wyoming Ground SquirrelThe Wyoming ground squirrel is a medium-sized squirrel averaging between 10 and 12 inches in length.
 It is brownish gray with a belly that is whitish to buff...
 Wyoming Ground Squirrel

 ActivitiesWe will be introducing new content for major activities like hiking, backpacking, cycling, mountain biking, photography and wildlife viewing.
 Why topics like cycling and mountain biking?
-We have a soft spot for these two sports and in many areas in or around parks, cycling and mountain biking are some of the best ways to get to know the great outdoors.
+We have a soft spot for these two sports and in many areas in or around national parks, monuments, state parks, etc., cycling and mountain biking are some of the best ways to get to know the great outdoors.

 Our National TreasuresOn March 1, 1872, President Grant signed the bill into law, establishing the Yellowstone region as a public park and setting a major conservation precedent.
 The Nation had its first US National Park; an area of exceptional beauty was set aside for the enjoyment of generations to come, and a tradition of preserving similar areas was established.
 President Theodore Roosevelt proclaimed Devils Tower the first national monument in 1906.
 There are over 390 spectacular park units to be explored across America so isn't it time to pack your bags and go on an adventure?